-By distributing static content closer to the users, load times will be positively impacted.
+Distributing static content closer to users will positively impact load times.
 Users are more likely to stay on the page if it loads quickly, which will decrease bounce rates and increase the time on the page.
-This improved user experience will also help from an SEO perspective, as search engines class it as a ranking factor.
+This improved user experience will also help SEO, as search engines class it as a ranking factor.

-The global positioning of most CDNs do not just improve load times but, also has a positive impact on latency.
+The global positioning of most CDNs improves load times and positively impacts latency.
 Latency is the time in-between a user’s action and the resulting response.
 By reducing the distance between the user and the website resources, latency will improve.